Aldo Leopold Writing Contest

 Thank you to our partners

 Aldo Leopold is most widely known as the author of A Sand County Almanac.
-Published in 1949, the book is a classic of Western environmental literature.
-Leopold believed our idea of “community” should be expanded to also include elements of the natural world around us: “A thing is right when it tends to preserve the integrity, stability and beauty of the biotic community.
+Published in 1949, the book is a classic in Western literature.
+Leopold believed our idea of “community” should be enlarged to include non-human elements such as soils, waters, plants, animals, “or collectively: the land.”
+Leopold believed our economic wellbeing could not be separated from the wellbeing of our environment.
+His land ethic asserts: “A thing is right when it tends to preserve the integrity, stability, and beauty of the biotic community.
 It is wrong when it tends otherwise.”

-Your answer should reflect an understanding of Aldo Leopold’s land ethic.
-We encourage you to read “The Land Ethic” or other essays by Aldo Leopold as part of your preparation.
-These can be found in A Sand County Almanac, available at local libraries and bookstores, as well as on the internet.
+Your story should reflect an understanding of Aldo Leopold’s land ethic, but does not have to be limited by it.
+Leopold understood there is not just one land ethic: “I have purposely presented the land ethic as a product of evolution because nothing so important as an ethic is ever written...
+It evolves in the minds of a thinking community.”
+You may interpret “local” to mean your own immediate neighborhood or the entire southwest region of the United States.
+We encourage you to read “The Land Ethic” and other essays by Aldo Leopold as part of your preparation.
+These can be found in A Sand County Almanac, available at local libraries, bookstores, and on the internet.

 All students enrolled in grades 6-12 in public, private and home schools in the state of New Mexico.
 Students must submit original work and have a sponsoring teacher sign the contest entry form.
 One entry per person.